Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/locking-unlocking-snapshots.md

    For more information about creating a verification signature by using a private key or key management service, see [Signing a Security Challenge by Using an ECDSA Private Key](../encryption-data-security/generating-storing-ecdsa-keys.html#signing-a-security-challenge-by-using-an-ecdsa-private-key).

-1. To unlock the snapshot, use the `qq snapshot_unlock_snapshot` command and specify the snapshot ID and the Base64-encoded unlock challenge that your private key signed.
+1. To unlock the snapshot, run the {% include qq.html command="snapshot_unlock_snapshot" %} and specify the snapshot ID and the Base64-encoded unlock challenge that your private key signed.
 For example:

    ```bash
    qq snapshot_unlock_snapshot \